JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 ## News 📣

-This package is under active developemnt ⚠.
-The API may still change in future stable releases.
-Below is a list of recent exciting developments.

-### Beta

 Below is a list of exciting developments we have been working on since latest stable release:

 1. Native support for `torch` models trained in R or Python. [\[PR\]](https://github.com/pat-alt/CounterfactualExplanations.jl/pull/32)
 2. Native support for Flux models. [\[PR\]](https://github.com/pat-alt/CounterfactualExplanations.jl/pull/37)
 3. Bumbed up package compatibility (e.g. Flux). [\[PR\]](https://github.com/pat-alt/CounterfactualExplanations.jl/pull/37)
+4. Added support for latent space search using generative model. [\[PR\]](https://github.com/pat-alt/CounterfactualExplanations.jl/pull/38)

 These are only available in the dev version (see below).
 Additional developments sometimes lead to a temporary drop in the test coverage ratio.
 This is addressed before every stable release.

-### Alpha

-Most recent developments can be found in the [`develop` branch](https://github.com/pat-alt/CounterfactualExplanations.jl/tree/develop).
-This is only of interest to contributing developers.

 ## Installation 🚩

-The first stable release of this package is now on [Julia’s General Registry](https://github.com/JuliaRegistries/General) and can be installed as follows:
+The first release of this package is now on [Julia’s General Registry](https://github.com/JuliaRegistries/General) and can be installed as follows:

 ``` julia
 using Pkg